anuraag-416/StravaAssignment/README.md

 1. **Largest indexes by storage size**
 2. **Largest indexes by shard count**
 3. **Least balanced indexes** (including each index’s recommended shard count)

-## Troubleshooting

-- Ensure the Jackson JAR paths are correct.
-- Verify the path to `example-in.json` is accurate.
-- Use `debug = true` when testing locally.
-- If you encounter any errors, check the console output for troubleshooting hints.

-## Contributing

-Feel free to fork this project and submit pull requests with improvements or fixes.

-## License

-This project is provided "AS-IS" without any warranty.
-Use it at your own risk.

----

-This README gives clear, step‑by‑step instructions for building and testing the project from GitHub.
-Feel free to modify any sections to match your project’s exact configuration and repository URL.